splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows.rst

 Install the Collector for Windows using the installer script
 ================================================================

-The installer script is available for Windows 64-bit environments, and deploys and configures:

-* The Splunk Distribution of the OpenTelemetry Collector for Windows
+The installer script is available for Windows 64-bit environments, and deploys and configures the Splunk Distribution of the OpenTelemetry Collector for Windows.
-* Fluentd through the ``td-agent``, which is deactivated by default

 To install the package using the installer script, follow these steps: